ypid/ComplexAlarm/README.md

 ## Credits

 * Used [Alarm Klock](https://code.google.com/p/kraigsandroid/) as reference implementation, which is licensed under Apache License 2.0.
 * The [application icon](ic_launcher-web.png) is based on [Zahnrad. / Gear.](https://secure.flickr.com/photos/stefan-w/3337070623) by [Stefan W.](https://secure.flickr[com/photos/stefan-w/).
-I cropped the picture and added the letters ["C", "A"] which stands for ComplexAlarm.
+I cropped the picture and added the letters ["C", "A"] which stand for ComplexAlarm.
 Both the original and this modification are under [Creative Commons Attribution 2.0 Generic (CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/).

 ## Author